FLUX-SE/all_docs/flux_processing_release_notes.md

 * Wavelab "Sample rate not supported" when a plugin is inserted on a clip, track or output section.
 * TRAX Tr  - Learn frequencies display wrong values (AAX only).
 * Hear - Internal config labels change when modify LFE input config from routing matrix.
-* OSC not working in Pro Tools.
+* When using OSC on a plugin in Pro Tools, a chrash will occur if you change/move FX insert slots